Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

-Similarly to the Climb Game, in the Penalty Game \cite{games} each agent has three local actions $A_i=\{a_0,a_1,a_2\}$.
-In this game, two local actions (for example, action $a_0$ and $a_2$) give a high reward if the agents perfectly coordinate on one of them, but also give a negative penalty if they mix them together.
-The third action $a_1$ is suboptimal and gives a lower reward when the team coordinates on it, but also no penalty if at least one of the agents uses it.
-This game could also lead to relative overgeneralization, as the suboptimal action gives a higher reward on average.
-We use the following reward function:
+With a larger joint action space, the joint learner begins to struggle and achieves a larger reconstruction error than some of the factored methods.
+Interestingly, F2C is the only method capable of identifying the optimal action of this game, when also F3C fails.
+We hypothesize that this happens because the larger factors push the overall representation to further improve the reconstructed values for the other local joint actions at the expense of these forming the optimal action itself.
+This points out how, although generally a larger factor size entails a better representation, it may not always be so.
+On the other hand however, it also shows how small factors can result in a good representation that is also easier and faster to be learned.

-Figure \ref{fig:penalty} presents the representations obtained by the investigated architectures.
+\emph{Penalty Game:} Figure \ref{fig:penalty} presents the representations obtained by the investigated approximations.
 Given the high level of coordination required, all of the architectures using the mixture of experts learn a totally incorrect approximation, biased by the larger number of joint actions that yield a penalty rather than a positive reward.

-For this game, none of the architectures can correctly reconstruct the whole structure of the action-value function, but they all fail at the two optimal joint actions (at the two sides of the bar plots).
-This is probably due to the large gap in the reward values that the agents can receive when choosing one of their local optimal actions: they can get a high reward if all the agents perfectly coordinate, but it is more common for them to miscoordinate and receive a negative penalty, resulting in an approximation that ranks those two joint actions as bad in order to correctly reconstruct the other cases.
+For this game, none of the architectures can correctly reconstruct the whole structure of the action value function, and they all fail at the two optimal joint actions (at the two sides of the bar plots).
+This is probably due to the large gap in the reward values that the agents can receive when choosing one of their coordinated actions: they can get a high reward if all the agents perfectly coordinate, but it is more common for them to miscoordinate and receive a negative penalty, resulting in an approximation that ranks those two joint actions as bad in order to correctly reconstruct the other cases.
 Furthermore, the suboptimal action is hard to correctly approximate because, similarly to the optimal ones, it also usually results in a smaller reward than the one it gives when all the agents coordinate on it.
 Only F1 and F3C rank it as better than the other, but surprisingly only F1 is also able to reconstruct the correct value.
+Table \ref{tab:penalty} reports the best and worst performing methods on this game.